 It is when even simple activities, such as tying shoelaces, leaving a chair or walking more than several blocks, demand a lot of effort or are painful, it has been found that quality of life has been severely impaired.
 Such degree of physical incapacitation promotes additional weight gain, which becomes a cycle in itself and cannot be addressed in any meaningful way.

-What to Do When You Notice These Symptoms
+What to Do When You Notice These Obesity Physical Symptoms

 Once the physical symptoms of being overweight begin to dictate one’s everyday activities, inaction becomes a negative thing.
-It is important to identify the physical symptoms of being overweight.
+It is important to identify the overweight symptoms.
 It is in taking action that lives are transformed.

 Provided that you recognize some of the symptoms listed above, you might be eligible to have weight loss surgery already.
 Our surgeons provide the entire spectrum of procedures at BodEvolve Bariatric: Gastric Sleeve, Gastric Bypass, Duodenal Switch, and SADI-S, depending on your health profile and objectives.